arnaduga/r2-custom-updater/README.md

 ```

 where:
-    - `<template name>` is the tempalte name, as display in the list of templates
+    - `<template name>` is the tempalte name, as display in the templates list
     - `<template filename>` is the template filename, without extension
     - `<icon code>` is the icon code.
 Unfortunately, we can note create new icon code.
-We have to use one of  the existing one
+We have to use one of the existing one.
+Please look at `./originals/templates.json` file to find them
     - `<category>` is a category to classify the template.
 POssible values:   `Creative`, `Grids`, `Life/organize`, `Lines`